WUT-IDEA/ICME2021SS.github.io/README.md

 | ![avatar](./picture/4.png) | ![avatar](./picture/5.png) |
 | Assistant Prof. Rajiv Ratn Shah, IIIT-Delhi, India |Prof. Yang Wang, Hefei University of Technology, China |

+**The special session submission site is open and can be accessed at https://cmt3.research.microsoft.com/ICME2021.
+Under "Create New Submission", the authors need to choose the "subject area" as the desired "special session x", so the papers can be counted as special sessions.
+If they choose other subject areas, the papers will belong to the main program. **

 ## Conference and Journal Papers